Best Environment Book for UPSC

 Graded Response Action Plan (GRAP)

-• GRAP is a set of emergency measures that are taken to prevent further deterioration of air quality after AQI of Delhi-NCR region reaches a certain threshold.
+• The Graded Response Action Plan (GRAP) is a set of emergency measures taken to prevent further deterioration of air quality after the AQI of the Delhi-NCR region reaches a certain threshold.

 • GRAP was first notified by MoEFCC in 2017.
 This was based on a plan that was submitted by the Central Pollution Control Board (CPCB) in November 2016.